bahtiyartan/troia/docs/25Operators.rst

 Sending more parameters than called method requests is not considered a TROIA programming error.
 System ignores extra parameters.
 This is also valid for system function calls.

 If you send less parameters, system assigns default values to missing parameters.
-In system function calls, sending less parameters is not recommended, if default values of missing parameters are not documented in called function's help.
+In system function calls, sending less parameters is not recommended, if it is not documented in function help.